Horseshoe Fish And Game Club

 How does Horseshoe Fish And Game Club spend its money?

 Horseshoe Fish And Game Club directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Horseshoe Fish And Game Club tax-deductible?